It's Easy to Enrol

 • Describe the methods used in the treatment of pests and diseases in farm animals.

-• Explain the role of inflammation, including it's symptoms and causes, in animals.
+• Explain the role of inflammation, including its symptoms and causes, in animals.

 • Describe the biological processes which affect and control the immune system in animals.